 A Turkish bath is a great way to clear your pores of all that dust you picked up during your day out in Cappadocia.

 You can be picked up at the hotel, or stop by at the end of your tour.
-Alternatively, if you would like a multi day activity such as a valley walk or horseback riding in the morning, ATV tour in the afternoon followed by a Turkish bath, we can coordinate all your activities for you.
+Alternatively, if you would like a multi activity day such as a valley walk or horseback riding in the morning, ATV tour in the afternoon followed by a Turkish bath, we can coordinate all your activities for you.

 You may relax further in the hot room before returning to the lobby, where it is common to sit, relax and chat as you cool down before drying and changing.
-For this reason drinks including Turkish or apple tea are usually sold in the lobby, and you can often buy soaps and even spare underwear here, too.
+For this reason drinks including Turkish or apple tea are usually sold in the lobby, and you can often buy soaps and even spare underwear, too.

 * Prices true for 2018.